nemethmik/gettingstartedwithangular-mystore/README.md

 # Getting Started with Angular - My Store

+Now, the master branch has the main source code.

 ## Angular Project Setup without Global CLI

 Angular was designed ab-ovo with a statically typed language TypeScript enforcing a structured approach for teams making large and complex enterprise quality applications.